caitlindagg/caitlindagg.github.io/_pages/about.md

 ## 📰 **Recent News**
 - **Upcoming Conference Presentation:**
-  I’ll be presenting my research on the Cumberland Plain's biodiversity and LiDAR analysis at ESA in Melbourne next week.
+  I’ll be presenting my research on the my work looking at the relationship between Vegetation Structure and Biodiversity in the Cumberland Plain at ESA in Melbourne next week.
 Stay tuned for updates!

 ---